Please enter a valid 5-digit zip code!

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on what kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 There are no state-level licensing requirements for HVAC technicians in Missouri; however, most municipalities have local requirements.
 It's in your best interest to check with your local government to understand requirements for licenses such as HVAC Contractor or HVAC Journeyman Contractor.
 You can also confirm that a company holds a valid business license.
-Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can aid your decision.
-Choose a provider with stellar reviews and reports of positive customer experiences.
+Checking reviews on Google Reviews, the Better Business Bureau (BBB), Yelp, and similar sites can assist your decision as well.
+Choose a company with great reviews and stories of positive customer experiences.

-It’s important to understand what the work process is going to look like.
-For HVAC repairs, the company should explain the particular parts that need replacement and why.
-Get confirmation that your technician will clean and test your system afterward to ensure proper functioning.
-When replacing your HVAC, ask the provider to explain the new estimated installation time, model, energy efficiency, brand, and features.
-Before signing a contract, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Make sure you understand the details of your project before starting.
+For HVAC repairs, have your provider specify which parts need replacement and why.
+Confirm that your technician will clean and test the system after the repair to ensure that everything works.
+When replacing your HVAC, ask the provider to explain the new estimated installation time, brand, energy efficiency, features, and model.
+Before work starts, be sure you understand how your provider will determine the right system size for your home and what the price will be.

 Trustworthy HVAC companies stand behind their work with warranties.
 Compare warranties from different companies, remembering that broader coverage is better.
 Look for the provider that offers the most coverage for a reasonable price.